Interstate 730 Arkansas

 Overview

 The Jonesboro Regional Chamber of Commerce requested the Interstate 730 designation for the upgraded stretch of Highway 226, between the U.S. 67 freeway and Interstate 555 in Jonesboro.1 Highway 226 travels 12.2 miles east from U.S. 67 to U.S. 49 at Gibson.
-The remainder of the route utilizes U.S. 49, a surface route extending 6.0 miles east and north to a parclo interchange with Interstate 555 & U.S. 63.
+The remainder of the route utilizes U.S. 49, arterial route extending 6.0 miles east and north to a parclo interchange with Interstate 555 & U.S. 63.

 High Priority Corridor